This is part four in a five-part series of blog posts celebrating Fair Dealing Week 2020 (February 24 to February 28, 2020).

 The copyright landscape in Canada has undergone significant changes recently.
 To ensure a fair and reasonable approach to the use of copyright protected materials on campus, Dalhousie has sought to balance the rights of users with those of creators.
-To help accomplish this, the university has established a Copyright Office and has most recently adopted updated Fair Dealing Guidelines.
+To help accomplish this, the University established a Copyright Office and adopted updated Fair Dealing Guidelines.

-As students of Dalhousie University, you may copy materials for which the university (e.g. the Dal Libraries) has negotiated licenses, according to the terms of the individual license agreements.
-In addition to license agreements, fair dealing allows you to make use of a work for yourself for the purposes of private study, research, criticism or review, news reporting, education, and parody or satire.
-For example, you can copy one article from a journal, or one chapter from a book for the purpose of your studies and research.
+As students of Dalhousie University, you may copy materials for which the university (e.g. the Library) has negotiated licenses, according to the terms of the individual license agreements.
+In addition to license agreements, fair dealing allows you to make use of a work for yourself for the purposes of private study, research, criticism or review, news reporting, education, parody or satire.
+As an example, this means you can copy one article from a journal, or one chapter from a book for the purpose of your studies and research.

 For more information on how fair dealing affects Students, please take some time to read about Fair Dealing for Students, and consult our Fair Dealing Guidelines.
 Please feel free to contact the Copyright Office with any questions or comments at firstname.lastname@example.org